PAXECT-Interface/paxect-core/README.md

 ---

-#  PAXECT Core — Deterministic Data Container for Modern Systems
+# PAXECT Core — The Multi-OS Bridge Engine

 **Status:** v1.0.0 — Initial Public Release — October 22, 2025

-**“Deterministic, offline-first, and reproducible — built for secure data pipelines and NIS2-ready digital hygiene.”**
+**“Where operating systems converge — and data flows in perfect frequency.”**

-**PAXECT Core** is the foundation of the PAXECT ecosystem — a **cross-platform, deterministic, and reproducible data container** built for modern pipelines, research, and enterprise automation.
+PAXECT Core is an **OS-level deterministic bridge**, connecting Linux, macOS, and Windows into one synchronized execution layer.

-It implements the **.freq v42** container format — a **multi-OS bridge** enabling **in-freq multi-channel (1–8)** execution with **bit-identical reproducibility** across Linux, macOS, and Windows.
-Each channel frame is verified with **CRC32** and sealed with a **SHA-256** footer, ensuring complete end-to-end integrity.
+Through **in-freq multi-channel architecture (1–8)**, it runs parallel data streams in perfect phase — producing **bit-identical results** across every platform.

-Designed for **offline-first environments**, PAXECT Core requires **zero dependencies**, performs **streaming compression via Zstandard**, and supports **multi-channel (1–8) I/O** for parallel deterministic operations.
+Built on the **.freq v42** container format, each frame is validated by **CRC32** and sealed with **SHA-256**, ensuring mathematical reproducibility at the system level.
-It integrates seamlessly with **stdin/stdout**, enabling reproducible automation in both local and distributed systems.
+No cloud, no heuristics — just deterministic precision across bridges.

-Built for **secure, auditable, and privacy-preserving pipelines**, PAXECT Core enforces deterministic data flow without telemetry, analytics, or external calls — ensuring true reproducibility and full compliance with **NIS2** and **digital hygiene** principles.
+This is the **engine beneath the PAXECT ecosystem**, powering plugins like **AEAD**, **Polyglot**, **SelfTune**, and **Link** — extending encryption, translation, optimization, and policy layers without breaking determinism.

 It pairs natively with the **PAXECT Core Complete** ecosystem: